OliPassey/GardenScraper/readme.txt

 6. The program will ask if you want to add another product.
 Entering 'y' will ask you to enter another url, and entering 'n' will close the program.

+7. The script cannot add categories so after you have finished adding books you will need to add these manually through your WooCommerce product page.